mrsahin101/Video_Lectures/README.md

 # Video_Lectures
-Video lectures i go through in order to improve my skills
+Video lectures I go through to improve my skills

-# What is this for ?
+# What is this for?

 - This repo is for video lectures I try to improve my skills.
 It will contain notes, reminders, and some details about subjects.

-- Video lectures could be that from Youtube, Edx, Coursera, Udacity and such online open resources.
+- Video lectures could be from Youtube, Edx, Coursera, Udacity, and such online open resources.

+- After getting ideas and writing them down, I will be thinking about them formulating them, and trying to drive conclusions from them to become better thinker and solve engineering problems.